Tens of millions of Americans have nothing in the bank to cover an emergency.

 That’s the takeaway from a 2018 Bankrate survey of 1,000 American adults, reported by CNBC.
 According to the survey, about 25% of Americans – 55 million people – have no emergency savings.
 A majority of millennials and Gen Xers find themselves in this boat.
 Baby boomers do marginally better, and most members of the silent generation (those born in the Great Depression and World War II years) are comparatively flush.

 For younger workers without significant savings, any sustained period of unemployment or underemployment presents a potentially catastrophic financial threat – and that’s assuming no major unexpected expenses arise to complicate things further.
-Those workers most likely to contend with periods of inconsistent income, or for whom irregular income is a baseline condition, include the roughly 21.4 million people the Bureau of Labor Statistics defines as contingent (temporary) workers, independent contractors (freelancers and solopreneurs), on-call workers, temporary help agency workers, and workers provided by contract firms.
+Those workers most likely to contend with periods of inconsistent income, or for whom irregular income is a baseline condition, include the roughly 21.4 million people the Bureau of Labor Statistics defined in 2017 as contingent (temporary) workers, independent contractors (freelancers and solopreneurs), on-call workers, temporary help agency workers, and workers provided by contract firms.

 These workers struggle to string together workable household budgets, let alone build emergency savings sufficient to cover the recommended three to six months of living expenses.
 I would know; I’m one of them.

 But there is hope.
 Over several years, I’ve managed to build a comfortable emergency fund that’s distinct from my long-term savings, home maintenance, and goal-oriented savings funds.
 If I can do it, so can you.
 Here’s how.

 Laying the Groundwork for Regular Emergency Fund Contributions